-255 (Model water composition: (F^-) i = 10 mg/L, Blank = 10 mg F^-/L without adsorbent)
+(Model water composition: (F^{-}) i = 10 mg/L, Blank = 10 mg F^{-}/L without adsorbent)

-As the study results (Fig 2), indicates, the high fluoride removal performance by zeolite ZR could be attributed to its inherent nature, that is the combined properties of zeolite Na-LSX and Na-LTA.
+The high fluoride removal performance by zeolite ZR could be attributed to its inherent nature, that is the combined properties of zeolite Na-LSX and Na-LTA.

-4.4.
+170 4.4.
 Batch adsorption: Effect of varying HDTMA dosage on fluoride uptake

-- As pre described in Fig, 1 and 2 depict the fluoride removal potentials of unmodified zeolites Na-LSX, Na-LTA and ZR with runtime under controlled pH and without adsorbents.
-Hence, each zeolite was modified with a variety of HDTMA dosages concentrations (2.5, 5, 7.5, 10,12.5, 15, and 18) g/L. Evidently each modified zeolite exhibited significant fluoride removal till the end of the runtime for all the HDTMA modification dosages.
-Based on this issue, the study was investigated that on which cationic surfactant dosage (HDTMA) were recorded the lowest and - highest fluoride concentration from drinking water as indicated in Fig 3 below.
+From the Fig, 1 and 2 respectively depict the fluoride removal potentials of modified zeolites Na-LSX, Na-LTA and ZR with time.
+Each zeolite was modified with varying HDTMA dosages of concentrations (2.5, 5, 7.5, 10,12.5, 15, and 18) g/L. Evidently each modified zeolite exhibited significant fluoride removal till the end of the runtime for all the HDTMA modification dosages.